RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/configuration/adminservice.md

 parameter: `port`
 required: No
 default value: `127.0.0.1:9001`
-description: IP address and port to listen for remote commands (Note: `https` is *not* supported.)
+description: The IP address and port to listen for remote commands.
+(Note: `https` is *not* supported.)

 parameter: `username`
 required: No
 default value: `redhawk`
-description: Username for remote control of the AdminServer
+description: The username for remote control of the AdminServer.

 parameter: `password`
 required: No
 default value: `redhawk`
-format: Cleartext password or may be specified as a SHA-1 hash if prefixed by the string `{SHA}` (For example, `{SHA}82ab876d1387bfafe46cc1c8a2ef074eae50cb1d` is the SHA-stored version of the password `thepassword`.)
+format: Cleartext password or may be specified as a SHA-1 hash if prefixed by the string `{SHA}`.
+For example, `{SHA}82ab876d1387bfafe46cc1c8a2ef074eae50cb1d` is the SHA-stored version of the password `thepassword`.
-description: Password for remote control of the AdminServer
+description: The password for remote control of the AdminServer.

 ## adminserviced